-Plunging your toilet and sinks is typically an effective way to deal with even the worst clogs.
-Drain clogs are one of the most common plumbing problems, but mastering the technique of plunging can help you to quickly deal with the issue.
+Plunging your toilet is a quick and effective way to deal with even the worst sudden clogs.
+Toilet clogs are one of the most common plumbing problems, but mastering the technique of plunging can help you quickly deal with the issue.

 In most cases, it is best to use a flange type plunger for a clogged toilet and a standard cup plunger for the sink, tub, or shower.
 It is advisable to have separate plungers for the toilet and sinks to prevent contamination.
 You may also consider wearing gloves throughout the process to protect your skin from any back-splash.

 Choose a quality plunger with soft rubber to provide a better seal.
 You can also soften the plunger by running it under hot water.
-If the toilet is not draining properly or is filling up with water, then it is probably best to turn the water off to prevent it from spilling out onto the floor.
+If the toilet is not draining properly or is filling up with water, prevent overflowing by turning the water off using the valve behind the toilet.
 Make sure to also drape a towel over and around the toilet bowl and place paper towels or newspaper on the floor to catch any water that may spill out.

 Make sure to have the rubber flange pulled out to get a better seal on the drain.
 The upward and downward motion of the plunger is equally important.
 You are forcing water in both directions to loosen the clog so you need to use firm pressure and quick, forceful thrusts throughout the entire process.

-The only thing worse than a drain clog is having the same problem again right after.
-Fortunately, there are a number of ways that you can prevent the problem from happening again, such as using drain mesh stoppers, effective enzyme treatments, and being aware of what you are dumping or flushing down the drains.
+The only thing worse than a drain clog is having the same problem again soon after.
+Fortunately, there are a number of ways that you can prevent toilet clogs from happening again, such as routine maintenance, effective enzyme treatments, using toilet paper that dissolves thoroughly, and avoiding flushing anything besides toilet paper and human waste.
 Roto-Rooter can provide you with more information and solutions to help you prevent the problem from happening again.